robert-carroll/ccsd-canvas/admintray-subaccmenu/README.md

 > Note: You can add multiple skips, but each depth must be unique

+### Reload
+The ↻ button at the bottom right of the menu will clear the menu from localStorage and recompile.
+Use this when you or other admins have added or removed sub accounts in your instance.

 ### User Impact

 As mentioned above, CCSD has **5 system admins**, with 40,000 Employees and over 300,000 Students.
 Be kind to your users, use the snippet below to reduce the impact of your **admin-only** tools.
 A file is also included in the repo.